 5) What is the role of capacity building in the development of the renewable energy sector in East Africa?

 Capacity building is an enabler!
 No industry can progress without skilled people who are passionate about their work.
 Until very recently we practically did not have any school or vocational training or university training people on renewable energy.
 This is a real roadblock for the development of the renewable energy sector.

-6) You are addressing the Future Energy East Africa conference with a presentation entitled “How can we win the race to a clean energy future for East Africa through renewable sources?” and you are part of a panel discussion - what will be your message at the event?
+6) You are part of a panel discussion at the Future Energy East Africa conference - what will be your message at the event?

 My message is an optimistic one.
 I do believe in a future of 100% renewable energy for the African continent to be a reality in the next ten years.